calchiwo/calchiwo/README.md

 I'm a Software Engineer passionate about coding and technology.
 Currently, I'm focusing on honing my skills in Python

 - 🌱 I’m currently learning Python.
-- 🔭 I’m interested in algorithms, data structures, and web development.
+- 🔭 I’m interested in automated systems, algorithms, data structures, and game development
 - 📚 I love to read and stay up-to-date with the latest advancements in the field.
 - 💬 Feel free to reach out to me for discussions on programming, tech trends, or anything else!